oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

         * default input (& validations)
         * hide

-the default input and validations is quite interesting: probably the ui-plugin will be implemented later-on and we would like to get some user input from the user in a dynamic way, so we will use something like custom properties sheet, for custom parameters (and we need there reg-ex for identifying the structure).
+The default input and validations are quite interesting: Probably the UI-plugin will be integrated later-on and we would like to get some user input from the user in a dynamic way.
+So we allow user input using something like custom properties sheet, for custom parameters (and we need there reg-ex for identifying the structure).

 #### Default API Implementation